-- 2.4.1 This policy addresses decisions on applications for: - Premises Licences; - Club Premises Certificates; - Personal Licences; - renewal or transfer of licences; - variation of conditions attached to licences and associated matters. - 2.4.2 This policy also addresses Temporary Event Notices (TENs) and the review of Premises Licences and Club Premises Certificates. - 2.4.3 This policy also informs all parties as to how the Licensing Authority and Licensing Officers will carry out their enforcement and compliance operations and any actions arising from those operations.
+- 2.4.1 This policy addresses decisions on applications for: - Premises Licences; - Club Premises Certificates; - Personal Licences; - Transfer of licences; - Variation of licences and associated matters. - 2.4.2 This policy also addresses Temporary Event Notices (TENs) and the review of Premises Licences and Club Premises Certificates. - 2.4.3 This policy also informs all parties as to how the Licensing Authority and Licensing Officers will carry out their enforcement and compliance operations and any actions arising from those operations.